robot5000-design/ms4-mc-vinyl/README.md

 - Stripe - for processing credit card payments.
 - dj-database-url - The dj_database_url.config method returns a Django database connection dictionary, populated with all the data specified in your URL.
 - Psycopg2-binary - is the most popular PostgreSQL database adapter for the Python programming language.
+- boto3 - AWS SDK for Python to create, configure, and manage AWS services, such as Amazon Simple Storage Service (Amazon S3).
+- Django-storages - a collection of custom storage backends for Django.
+Used in combination with boto3.

 _Database:_